ELECTRIFY THE ECONOMY

 For the consumer to be able to choose correctly between the different energy options, all costs unrelated to supply need to be removed from the electricity tariffs allowing electricity and its end-use applications, such as electric cars and heat pumps, to compete on equal terms with other more polluting existing options.

-In addition, to decarbonise other sectors, incentives must be offered for the end use of electricity:
+In addition, to decarbonise other sectors, electrical end-uses should be incentivised:

 Carousel of images and videos